-Just look at our reading from Exodus.
+Just consider Exodus.
 Less than two months removed from the miraculous parting of the water, the mud of the Red Sea floor still caked on their feet, the Jewish people desire nothing more than to return to their lives in slavery.
 "If only we had died by the hand of the LORD in the land of Egypt, when we sat by the fleshpots and ate our fill of bread."